Sign In

 February 1, 2013

-Development of Slack began.
-Stewart Butterfield and his team set out to develop a new communication tool that would go beyond IRC.
+Slack development began.
+Stewart Butterfield and his team set out to create a new communication tool to go beyond IRC.
 7 people

 February 14, 2013

-The Slack team creates an MVP, stops using the old IRC, and starts using Slack in earnest.
-The beginning of dog food.
+The Slack team built an MVP, stopped using the old IRC, and started using Slack in earnest—the start of dogfooding.

-Slack started getting early alpha testing from other startups and acquaintances.
-This phase was focused on gathering user feedback and improving the product.
+Slack began early alpha testing with other startups and acquaintances.
+This phase focused on collecting user feedback and improving the product.

 February 1, 2014

 Slack officially launched.
-The number of users and the size of the team grew rapidly.
+The number of users and team size increased rapidly.

 2015~2019